Halton Hills: Transportation

 Bus service is provided by GO Transit along Highway 7 on its Georgetown line corridor.
 Via Rail and GO Train service are provided at Georgetown GO Station.

 The Grand Trunk Railway brought train service to the area in 1856, with stations at Acton and Georgetown.
 Passenger service to Acton ceased in the 1990s, but GO Train service is planned to be revived there in 2013.

 Rail freight service is also provided by Canadian National on its Halton Subdivision from Georgetown southwest through Milton to Burlington.
 CN's Guelph Subdivision between Georgetown and London is currently managed by Goderich–Exeter Railway.

 In November 2020, VIA Rail Canada rerouted some of its trains onto the Halton Subdivision through Stewarttown while their usual route was closed for signal upgrades.

 From 1917 to 1931, Norval, Georgetown and Acton were also served by the Toronto Suburban Railway.

 Schools

 Media

 HaltonHillsToday.ca is an online local news source in Halton Hills, offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.

+insidehalton.com is a website run by Metroland Media Group, which used to publish Georgetown Independent and Acton Free Press.

+The New Tanner was a print newspaper in Acton from 1992 to 2020.
+Halton Herald was an online-only news website.

 Halton Hills is also covered by the following local newspapers and online media: